-- Obtain as much information as possible from your supervisor, the veterinarian, the farm manager to insure you will be prepared for your visit. - Check to see if the farm has biosecurity procedures.
-If so, ensure that you comply with the farm or facility's procedures. - Designate a clean and dirty area in your vehicle. - Dirty area means items that may come in contact with animal secretions and excretions including blood, saliva, milk, semen, manure, urine, mucus or other discharges.
+- Obtain as much information as possible from your supervisor, the veterinarian, the farm manager to insure you will be prepared for your visit. - Check to see if the farm has biosecurity procedures. - Designate a clean and dirty area in your vehicle. - Dirty area means items that may come in contact with animal secretions and excretions including blood, saliva, milk, semen, manure, urine, mucus or other discharges.
 The plastic lined trunk of your car would be a good example. - Clean area means items free from any visible dirt, mud, manure, etc. At the beginning of the day, your entire vehicle including tools and clothing should be clean. - Rubber floor mats in your car should be used for the driver and each passenger.
-Floor mats will need cleaned and disinfected between visits. - Heavy plastic can be used to lay over your floor mats and trunk but make sure the plastic will not interfere with the safe operation of your vehicle. - Items that can be stored in a plastic sealable container or garbage bag in your trunk in case of an emergency.
-When possible, you should leave all of your disposable items at the farm before you leave. - Disposable coveralls - Disposable rubber boot covers without deep cleats - Rubber gloves - Dusk mask - Safety goggles - A micro/virucidal disinfectant for onsite disinfecting - A pail and brush will be necessary to clean your boots if disposable covers are not available. - Rubber boots should have a pattern of the indentations on the soles that allows easy cleaning - Also bring an equipment pail for cleaning and disinfection of your tools. - There are wipes that can also be used in place of the pail of disinfectant.
+If that is not possible, your floor mats will need cleaned and disinfected. - Heavy plastic can be used to lay over your floor mats and trunk but make sure the plastic will not interfere with the safe operation of your vehicle. - Items that can be stored in a plastic sealable container or garbage bag in your trunk in case of an emergency.
+When possible, you should leave all of your disposable items at the farm before you leave. - o Disposable coveralls - Disposable rubber boot covers without deep cleats - Rubber gloves - Dusk mask - Safety goggles - A micro/virucidal disinfectant for onsite disinfecting - A pail and brush will be necessary to clean your boots if disposable covers are not available. - Rubber boots should have a pattern of the indentations on the soles that allows easy cleaning - Also bring an equipment pail for cleaning and disinfection of your tools. - There are wipes that can also be used in place of the pail of disinfectant.